JoaoPauloPereirax/JoaoPauloPereirax/README.md

 <h1 align="center">Introduce Myself</h1>
 <p align="justify">
-  I am currently a math teacher at SEED-PR and in my spare time I'm a chess player and, with knowledge in front-end.
+  I am currently a math teacher at SEED-PR and in my spare time I'm a chess player and developer, with knowledge in front-end.
 I also have skills like ease of dealing with people, leading, being led and focal intelligence.
 I am continuously learning, looking for books, courses and people who can teach me.
 </p>

 <p align="center">